chick-p/netlify-functions-ogp/README.md

 # README
-This repository is Open Graph Protocol API for Netlify Lambda Function.
+This repository is Netlify Lambda Function for HUGO website.

+## The features
+* Open Graph Protocol